AnaZ083c/Image-to-text-generator/README.md

 The ASCII image is then saved as picture.txt.
 It is recommended that if you run it with notepad to set the font size to 1 if the picture is bigger, otherwise you can set the font size to 3 or 6.

 ![Alt Text](https://raw.githubusercontent.com/AnaZ083c/Image-to-text-generator/master/git-screenshot.PNG "This is how a converted image looks like")
+Here on this picture above, you can see how an image was converted to an ASCII image.
+If you want to know, I used a nature.jpg to create this image.